qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - This passes every declared criterion for the one-trace-per-event, fixed-duration DM debugging condition.
 It does not resolve variable duration, the RM/DM/NM mixture, or unreserved memory capacity.

+## 2026-08-31 — Bounded credit factorial identifies a promising curriculum

+- Eight paired 100-epoch cells crossed low (0.05) versus neutral (0.50) initial
+  encoding probability, the ordinary state critic versus a condition-centered retrospective reward baseline, and direct mixture versus gradual DM-to-mixture training.
+Conditions were used only to assign delayed credit after reward; the online policy still received no condition or future-relevance input.
+- No cell passed both model seeds.
+The factorial is therefore a negative screen, not evidence that the full task is solved.
+- The clearly best cell combined low initialization, condition-centered credit, and gradual mixture training.
+Its mean endpoint probability was 0.7869 at epoch 100 (seed values 0.8593 and 0.7144), and its endpoint gap was 0.7760.
+The same credit method trained directly on the mixture reached endpoint probability 0.0000.
+- The selected curve rose from mean endpoint probability 0.1509 at epoch 70 to 0.8094 at epoch 90 and 0.7869 at epoch 100.
+Because the favorable trend occurs at the end of the screen, only this cell receives a fresh 400-epoch exploratory run;
+  the other seven cells stop.